SIMPLE: Statistical Inference on Membership Profiles in Large Networks: SIMPLE and its asymptotic theory

 \subsection{SIMPLE for degree-corrected mixed membership models}

-In this section, we further consider the hypothesis testing problem \eqref{eq: hypothesis} in the more general DCMM model \eqref{DCMM}.
+In this section, we further consider the hypothesis testing problem \eqref{eq: hypothesis} in the more general DCMM model \eqref{DCMM}. {Degree heterogeneity in network models has been explored in the statistics literature.
+To name a few, \cite{JKL17} considered the estimation of node membership assuming the average degree of the nodes to be much larger than $\log n$. \cite{jin2017sharp} established a sharp lower bound for the estimated node membership allowing the average node degree to diverge with the order $\log^2 n$ or faster. \cite{19M127} proposed a spectral-based detection algorithm to recover the node membership assuming that $\theta_{\max}/\theta_{\min}$ is bounded by some positive constant.
+Our assumption on the degree heterogeneity is similar to that in \cite{19M127} and will be presented in Condition \ref{cond5} below.}

 The test statistic $T_{ij}$ defined in Section \ref{Sec3.1} is no longer applicable due to the degree heterogeneity.
 A simple algebra shows that degree heterogeneity can be eliminated by the ratios of eigenvectors (columnwise division).
 Thus, following \cite{jin2015}, to correct the degree heterogeneity we define the following componentwise ratio

 where $0/0$ is defined as 1 by convention.
 Note that the division here is to get rid of the degree heterogeneity and the equality

 holds under the null hypothesis, which is due to the exchangeability of nodes $i$ and $j$ under the mixed membership model; see \eqref{1231.6h} at the beginning of the proof of Theorem~\ref{0104-1} in Section \ref{SecA.3}.
 Denote by $\bbY_i=(Y(i,2),\cdots,Y(i,K))^T$.
 Our new test statistic will be built upon $\bbY_i$.